oluwatay123/Capstone-projecr/README.md

 [![License](http://img.shields.io/badge/license-mit-blue.svg?style=flat-square)](https://raw.githubusercontent.com/tsawler/goblender/master/LICENSE)

 # Working with Microservices in Go

-This is the source code for the Udemy course **Working with Microservices and Go**.
 This project consists of a number of loosely coupled microservices, all written in Go:

 - broker-service: an optional single entry point to connect to all services from one place (accepts JSON;
 sends JSON, makes calls via gRPC, and pushes to RabbitMQ)